ZonyLaw/TradePro/README.md

 # TradePro
-This app that gives you some insights on potential targets and profits based on current prices.
-It uses machine learning to capture what trade is expected within a certain timeframe.
+This app gives you some insights on potential targets and profits based on current prices.
+It uses machine learning to capture what trade is expected within a specific timeframe.